19 Best Unkillable Houseplants Ideal for Beginners

 Spider Plant also called Airplane Plant, Spider Ivy or Ribbon Plant is extremely adaptable and will grow in hot or cool rooms, in sun or shade and will withstand dry air conditions.

-Spider Plant is a popular indoor plant for a hanging basket.
-It is fast growing and easy care plant which easily propagates from the numerous plantlets borne on the stems as the plant matures.
+Spider Plant is a popular, air-purifying plant ideal for hanging baskets.
+It is a fast-growing and easy-care plant which easily propagates from the numerous plantlets borne on the stems as the plant matures.

 4. Pothos (Scindapsus aureus)